Geology & Earth Science

 In today's job market, GIS expertise is highly sought after in various industries, including environmental consulting, conservation organizations, urban planning, agriculture, government agencies, and research institutions.
 Adding GIS to your skillset opens doors to new career paths and can advance your career.

-Enroll in the first 9 week class, Introduction to Geographic Information System (GIS), which begins on January 17, 2024.
-The class will use ArcGIS Pro and ArcGIS Online, and is being taught by highly-experienced GIS analyst, Matt Lamborn, GIS Department Coordinator of Napa County.
+Enroll in the first 8-week class, Introduction to Geographic Information System (GIS), which begins on August 26, 2024.
+The class will use ArcGIS Pro and ArcGIS Online, and is being taught by industry veteran Matt Lamborn, GIS Department Coordinator of Napa County, who has extensive experience practicing GIS across multiple disciplines, including vineyards and wineries, open space and parks, humanitarian GIS, and public agencies.

 Careers in Geology and Earth Science